 - Type of Drug: Fixed-Dose Combination

-Fixed-dose combinations combine the most commonly prescribed doses of more than 1 medication into a single pill.
+Fixed-dose combinations combine the most commonly prescribed doses of several medications into 1 pill.

 Approved adult dosing

 AZT 300 mg + Epivir 150 mg in a single tablet

 Note: Generic formulations are available; these generic pills may have different shapes and colors than the one shown above.

 Notes on taking this medication

 - No food restrictions, can take with or without food

 - Do not take Combivir with Emtriva or Zerit

 - Persons with kidney problems may need an adjustment to their doses of the component drugs, and have to take them separately, not as a single pill